arv-anshul/arv-anshul.github.io/docs/blog/posts/regression-interview-quesitons.md

 ## What-if there is one feature related to another then, what should we do with them?

-1. Keep any one of them after checking the correlation with target feature $(y)$ whichever has low correlation; drop them and keep only one.
+1. Keep any one of them after checking the correlation with target feature `#!math (y)` whichever has low correlation; drop them and keep only one.
 2. Use [`sklearn.decomposition.PCA`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) (with [`sklearn.compose.ColumnTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html)) to combine them as one and use that transformed column.

 ## What is Regularization? - Why to use Regularization? - What happen in Regularization?